clwainwright/CosmoTransitions/doc/index.rst

 .. image:: deform1.jpg
    :align: center

 CosmoTransitions is a package for analyzing finite or zero-temperature cosmological phase transitions driven by single or multiple scalar fields.
 It is written and maintained by Carroll L. Wainwright (a.k.a.
-"Max") (cwainwri@ucsc.edu), and is free for public use.
+"Max") (clwainwri@gmail.com), and is free for public use.
 If you use CosmoTransitions in scholarly work, please cite `Comput.
 Phys.
 Commun.
 183 (2012)`_ [`arXiv:1109.4189`_].

 Note that the current version (2.0a1) (available via github_) should be considered a development build.
 There will be bugs that I have not yet found or tested for.
 If you happen to find any, let me know!
 Or, better yet, fork the CosmoTransitions git repository and contribute directly to the code.